Grand tourer: 1949 Ferrari 166 Inter

 Enzo Ferrari, whose Scuderia Ferrari had been the racing division of Alfa Romeo from 1929 until 1938, parted ways from Alfa Romeo in 1939: Enzo Ferrari's first car (itself an Etceterini) the Fiat-based Auto Avio Costruzioni 815 racing sports car, debuted at the 1940 Mille Miglia.
 Two were produced.
 The first car constructed in Ferrari's name, the V12 125 S, also a racing sports car, debuted in 1947 at the Piacenza racing circuit.
 Again, only two were produced, but they rapidly evolved into the 159 and 166 models, including the 1949 Ferrari 166 Inter, a road-going berlinetta coupé with coachwork by Carrozzeria Touring and other coachbuilders.

 The Ferrari 166 'Inter' S coupé model won the 1949 Coppa Inter-Europa motor race.
 Regulations stipulated body form and dimensions but did not at this time specify a minimum production quantity.
-The car was driven by Bruno Sterzi, and is recognized as the first Ferrari gran turismo.
+The car was driven by Bruno Sterzi, and is recognised as the first Ferrari gran turismo.

 After that race, the national governing body of Italian motorsport, CSAI (Commissione Sportiva Automobilistica Italiana), officially introduced a new class, called Gran Turismo Internazionale, for cars with production over thirty units per year, thereby ruling out Ferrari's hand-built berlinettas.